Edit

 During service startup, SQL Server begins the database recovery process to ensure database consistency.
 Part of this database recovery process involves consistency checks on the underlying filesystem before you try to open system and user database files.

-On systems running Windows 11, some new storage devices and device drivers exposes a disk sector size greater than the supported 4-KB sector size.
+Some new storage devices and device drivers expose a disk sector size greater than the supported 4-KB sector size.

 When this occurs, SQL Server will be unable to start due to the unsupported file system as SQL Server currently supports sector storage sizes of 512 bytes and 4 KB.